 According to this methodology, mass allocation shall be used in case of allocation via other criteria according to the allocation hierarchy.
-An example of mass allocation for calculating the PCF of a lubricant or other specialty can be: if a lubricant manufacturer cannot e.g., measure the individual energy consumption and waste generation of a single product in the dedicated blending unit, then the lubricant manufacturer can determine these data on the next higher available aggregation level, e.g. for the whole site where the product is produced and then allocate these flows to the individual product by referring the total flows to the total mass of products produced in this site.
-An exception to this general rule represents multi-output processes co-producing hydrogen, see latest TfS PCF Guideline: In this case, allocation based on the energy content shall be applied, except if one or more products have zero energy content, in which case allocation based on mass content is used.
+An example of mass allocation for calculating the PCF of a lubricant or other speciality can be: if a lubricant manufacturer cannot e.g., measure the individual energy consumption and waste generation of a single product in the dedicated blending unit, then the lubricant manufacturer can determine these data on the next higher available aggregation level, e.g. for the whole site where the product is produced and then allocate these flows to the individual product by referring the total flows to the total mass of products produced in this site.